Skip to main content

 Use the filepicker component to import CSV files and view them in a table

-Use case - file upload to S3
+Guide - File upload to S3

 In this example, we will allow users to upload PDF and Microsoft Office documents to our S3 store.